eldoy/haka/README.md

 # HAKA
 Functional Javascript HTML and DOM manipulation toolkit.

-The whole library is only 3K minified.
+The whole library is less than 4K minified.
 Works in all browsers, including IE.

 ### Install
 `npm i haka`